Martin Krampelj: Cedevita Olimpija (2019–2020)

 After going undrafted in the 2019 NBA draft, Krampelj was named a member of the Denver Nuggets for the 2019 NBA Summer League.

 On 12 July 2019, Krampelj signed his first professional contract with Cedevita Olimpija.

 Loan to MoraBanc Andorra (2019–2020)

 On 18 December 2019, MoraBanc Andorra announced that they had added Krampelj to their roster on loan from Cedevita Olimpija.

 GTK Gliwice (2020)

 On 20 August 2020, Krampelj signed with GTK Gliwice of the PLK.
 In seven games he averaged 10.0 points, 6.1 rebounds, 1.4 assists and 1.9 steals per game.
-Krampelj parted ways with the team on October 9.
+Krampelj parted ways with the team on 9 October.

 Sioux Falls Skyforce (2021–2022)

 In October 2021, Krampelj joined the Sioux Falls Skyforce from the available player pool.
 On 3 February 2022, Krampelj was removed from the team by the Skyforce.

 On 10 February 2022, Krampelj was reacquired and activated by Sioux Falls.
-He playec 31 games and averaged 9.5 points, 5.4 rebounds and 1.1 assists in 19.5 minutes.
+He played 31 games and averaged 9.5 points, 5.4 rebounds and 1.1 assists in 19.5 minutes.